TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) In addition to the requirements set forth in Sections 226.110 and 226.120 of this Part, the district shall adhere to the procedures set forth at 34 CFR 300.307, 300.308, 300.309, 300.310, and 300.311 when evaluating a student who is suspected of, or who has previously been identified as having, a specific learning disability as described in 34 CFR 300.8.

-b) Provided that the requirements of this subsection (b) are met, each district shall, no later than the beginning of the 2010-11 school year, implement the use of a process that determines how the child responds to scientific, research-based interventions as part of the evaluation procedure described in 34 CFR 300.304.
+b) Provided that the requirements of this subsection (b) are met, each district shall implement the use of a process that determines how the child responds to scientific, research-based interventions as part of the evaluation procedure described in 34 CFR 300.304.
 When a district implements the use of a process of this type, the district shall not use any child's participation in the process as the basis for denying a parent's request for an evaluation.

-1) No later than January 1, 2008, the State Superintendent of Education shall, in consultation with the statewide teacher organizations, statewide school management organizations, and State Advisory Council on Education of Students with Disabilities, prepare and disseminate a plan outlining the nature and scope of the professional development that is necessary to permit implementation of a process of this type and describing any additional activities or resources that the Superintendent finds to be essential.
+1) The State Superintendent of Education shall disseminate a plan outlining the nature and scope of the professional development that is necessary to permit implementation of a process of this type and describing any additional activities or resources that the Superintendent finds to be essential.
+Any amendments to the plan will be made in consultation with the statewide teacher organizations, statewide school management organizations, and State Advisory Council on Education of Students with Disabilities.

 2) The plan shall quantify the estimated cost of the professional development and other necessary resources and shall identify sources of funding that are or may become available to the State Superintendent for these purposes.

 A) a method of identifying school districts that are less able than others to implement a process of the required type without technical or financial assistance from the State;